ForgeRock/Secret-Double-Passwordless-Desktop-MFA/SCB/README.md

 </tbody>
 </table>

-System Architecture
+System Architecture Overview
 -------------------

-The high-level architecture is shown in the diagram below.
-The Windows/Mac credential provider authenticates the user from the workstation to Active Directory.
+The high-level architecture of the Octopus Authentication Module is shown in the diagram below.
+Windows/Mac credential providers are used for workstation authentication by Active Directory.

 Any of the following authentication methods can be used:

 -   Passwordless + ForgeRock Push Authentication